Azure/azure-sdk-for-python/sdk/identity/azure-identity/APP_REGISTRATION.md

 ## Register an application

 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
-The trust is unidirectional: your app trusts the Microsoft identity platform, and not the other way around.
+The trust is unidirectional.
+In other words, your app trusts the Microsoft identity platform, and not the other way around.
 Once created, the application object cannot be moved between different tenants.

 Follow these steps to create the app registration: